-“Manufacturer” a company that carries out at least one step of manufacture.
+“Manufacturer” a company that carries out at least one step of manufacture;

-“Marketing authorization” a legal document issued by the competent Authority for the purposes of marketing or free distribution of a product which has been approved after evaluation for safety, efficacy and quality.
+“Marketing authorization” a legal document issued by the competent Authority for the purposes of marketing or free distribution of a product which has been approved after evaluation for safety, efficacy and quality;

 “Master cell bank” is a culture of (fully characterized) cells distributed into containers in a single operation, processed together in such a manner as to ensure uniformity and stored in such a manner as to ensure stability.
-A master cell bank is usually stored at -70°C or lower.
+A master cell bank is usually stored at -70°C or lower;

-“Master formula” a document or set of documents specifying the starting materials with their quantities and the packaging materials, together with a description of the procedures and precautions required to produce a specified quantity of a finished product as well as the processing instructions, including the in-process controls.
+“Master formula” a document or set of documents specifying the starting materials with their quantities and the packaging materials, together with a description of the procedures and precautions required to produce a specified quantity of a finished product as well as the processing instructions, including the in-process controls;

-“Master record” a document or set of documents that serve as a basis for the batch documentation (blank batch record).
+“Master record” a document or set of documents that serve as a basis for the batch documentation (blank batch record);

 “Master seed lot '' is a culture of a micro-organism distributed from a single bulk into containers in a single operation in such a manner as to ensure uniformity, to prevent contamination and to ensure stability.
-A master seed lot in liquid form is usually stored at or below -70°C. A freeze- dried master seed lot is stored at a temperature known to ensure stability.
+A master seed lot in liquid form is usually stored at or below -70°C. A freeze- dried master seed lot is stored at a temperature known to ensure stability;

-“Material” is a general term used to denote raw materials (starting materials, reagents, solvents), process aids, intermediates, APIs and packaging and labelling materials.
+“Material” is a general term used to denote raw materials (starting materials, reagents, solvents), process aids, intermediates, APIs and packaging and labelling materials;

 “Media fill” method of evaluating an aseptic process using a microbial growth medium.
-(Media fills are synonymous to simulated product fills, broth trials, broth fills among others).
+(Media fills are synonymous to simulated product fills, broth trials, broth fills among others);

-“Medicinal plant” plants the whole or part of which is used for pharmaceutical purposes.
+“Medicinal plant” plants the whole or part of which is used for pharmaceutical purposes;

-“Medicinal products” any medicine or similar product intended for human use, which is subject to control under health legislation in the manufacturing or importing State.
+“Medicinal products” any medicine or similar product intended for human use, which is subject to control under health legislation in the manufacturing or importing State;

 “Mother Liquor” is the residual liquid which remains after the crystallization or isolation processes.
 A mother liquor may contain unreacted materials, intermediates, levels of the API and/or impurities.
-It may be used for further processing.
+It may be used for further processing;

-“Operational qualification” documented verification that the system or subsystem performs as intended over all anticipated operating ranges.
+“Operational qualification” documented verification that the system or subsystem performs as intended over all anticipated operating ranges;

-“Packaging Material” any material intended to protect an intermediate or API during storage and transport.
+“Packaging Material” any material intended to protect an intermediate or API during storage and transport;

 “Packaging material” any material, including printed material, employed in the packaging of a pharmaceutical product, excluding any outer packaging used for transportation or shipment.
-Packaging materials are referred to as primary or secondary according to whether or not they are intended to be in direct contact with the product.
+Packaging materials are referred to as primary or secondary according to whether or not they are intended to be in direct contact with the product;

-“Packaging” all operations, including filling and labelling, which a bulk product has to undergo in order to become a finished product.
+“Packaging” all operations, including filling and labelling, which a bulk product has to undergo in order to become a finished product;

 “Pharmaceutical product” any substance capable of preventing, treating human or animal diseases and any other substance intended for administration to a human being or an animal in order to diagnose diseases, restore, correct or carry out modification of organic or mental functions.
-It also means products used in disinfecting premises where food and drugs are manufactured, prepared or stored, cleaning hospitals, equipment and farm houses.
+It also means products used in disinfecting premises where food and drugs are manufactured, prepared or stored, cleaning hospitals, equipment and farm houses;

 “Primary containment” is a system of containment, which prevents the escape of a biological agent into the immediate working environment.
-It involves the use of closed containers or safety biological cabinets along with secure operating procedures.
+It involves the use of closed containers or safety biological cabinets along with secure operating procedures;

-“Procedure” a documented description of the operations to be performed, the precautions to be taken and measures to be applied directly or indirectly related to the manufacture of an intermediate or API.
+“Procedure” a documented description of the operations to be performed, the precautions to be taken and measures to be applied directly or indirectly related to the manufacture of an intermediate or API;